 Abstract:

-Conclusions PAL-mediated lignin and suberin synthesis constitutes a core regulatory link in the development of the root endodermal barrier.
+Conclusions PAL-mediated lignin and suberin biosynthesis is a key regulatory process governing root endodermal barrier development.
 Nipponbare exhibited a stronger capacity for PAL activity induction and earlier endodermal differentiation compared to IR32307; these physiological and structural characteristics serve as the key basis for its restriction of Cd uptake and subsequent translocation to the shoots.